All Posts

 • Here’s my map of my favorite places in Tokyo.

-• Go drinking in Golden Gai.
+• Drink in Golden Gai.
 It’s really fun although pretty touristy.
 I love The Albatross.

 • Go to the electronics stores and arcades in Akhibara.
 It’s wild to see the diversity in electronics; so many products that exist in Japan only.
 The arcade culture is really out of this world, particularly in the evening.